 Uncertainty in the emission accounts are connected to the uncertainties in the source data.
-Detailed information regarding emission coefficients and emission levels can be found in Emission Inventory report for Denmark.
+Detailed information regarding emission coefficients and emission levels can be found in Denmark's National Inventory Report 2018.

 5.4 Quality management

 Statistics Denmark follows the recommendations on organisation and management of quality given in the Code of Practice for European Statistics (CoP) and the implementation guidelines given in the Quality Assurance Framework of the European Statistical System (QAF).
 A Working Group on Quality and a central quality assurance function have been established to continuously carry through control of products and processes.